Universal Time-Entanglement Trade-off in Open Quantum Systems: Beyond the slowest relaxation rate: structure of the Lindbladian spectra

 where $K_{\mu \nu}$ is the complex positive semi-definite $N \times N$ ``Kossakowski matrix''.
 We take $K = NGG^\dagger/\tr(GG^\dagger)$, with the matrix $G$ sampled from the complex Ginibre ensemble (unit variance of matrix elements).
 The operators $\{ \hat F_\mu \}$ form an orthonormal traceless basis of $\SU(N)$.

 For this general setup, it can be shown that the average dissipative gap scales as $1 - 2/N$ \cite{Denisov2019}.
 For large $N$ the average gap becomes $N$-independent, a scaling that will match almost all relaxation modes in our more structured dissipative problem.
 However, the additional constraints we impose in our general setup (entangled pure steady state, local form of dissipators) leads to the formation of a single extremely slow mode as entanglement is increased, i.e. a ``midgap state", see \cref{fig:3_1}(a).
 It is this single slow mode that is responsible for the slow relaxation described by our bounds.
+It is also interesting to note that the midgap state(s) are purely a result of the entanglement and locality constraints, they never show up in the completely random Lindbladians considered in Ref.~\cite{Denisov2019}.

 Heuristically, this behaviour matches our general picture [c.f.~\cref{eq:PStrongSymm}] that as steady state entanglement increases, we have the emergence of an almost-conserved quantity, the projector onto the steady state.
 This separates the Hilbert space into two subspaces.
 One naively expects fast dynamics within each of these subspaces, with a single slow rate corresponding to mixing between the subspaces (see \cref{app:3} for more details).
 This picture matches the results of our numerics.
+One can picture the steady state and midgap state(s) as forming a quasi-stable, slowly relaxing ``slow manifold'' whereas the rapidly decaying modes above the bulk gap are an effective ``fast manifold''.
+One could imagine tracing out the rapidly decaying states above the bulk gap to understand the slow dynamics within the midgap states(s); see, e.g. Ref.~\cite{Reiter2012}.
+It is especially interesting to note, though, that in this case the slow manifold contains only a handful of modes, whereas the fast manifold is growing exponentially with $N$.